OpenMS/OpenMS-docs/docs/openms-applications-and-tools/openms-applications/ini-file-editor.md

 INIFileEditor
 ============

-Can be used to visually edit INI files of TOPP tools.
+The INIFileEditor is an application used to visually edit INI files of TOPP tools.

 The values can be edited by double-clicking or pressing <kbd>F2</kbd>.